-If you have experienced eye or vision problems after traumatic brain injury, you are not alone.
+If you have experienced some traumatic brain injury eye problems, you are not alone.

 In this article, we’ll discuss the most common vision problems after traumatic brain injury and then show you some effective ways to manage them.